 - 1 teaspoon vanilla extract

 For the crème brûlée:

 - 3/4 cup dark rum

 - Make the pineapple jam: Remove the exterior of a pineapple and the hard core of the fruit.
 Chop the remaining fruit into small pieces.
 In a bowl, add the chopped fruit, juice of limes or lime juice, and brown sugar.
 Cover and refrigerate for 24 hours.

 - After 24 hours, place the pineapple-sugar mixture into a saucepan.
 Over low heat, cook for 50 minutes; then mash until it is reasonably smooth and broken down.
 Then transfer it to a blender or purée to achieve a smooth texture.

 - In a large saucepan over medium heat, combine together the cream, rum, and 1/2 of the pineapple jam.
 Cook over medium heat until the pineapple jam has fully dissolved with the rest of the ingredients, while not boiling, then remove from heat and allow to cool.

-- Place into a preheated oven for 60 minutes at 325 degrees Fahrenheit.
-After they have finished cooking, allow to cool, then place into a refrigerator, covered.
+- Place into a preheated oven for 60 minutes at 325°F. After they have finished cooking, allow them to cool, then place them into a refrigerator, covered.